googlefonts/how-to-hint-variable-fonts/README.md

 Once this edit is made the remaining code for the main stem of the ‘i’, remains, and is perfectly hinted, with the baseline point 2, anchored to the lowercase baseline cvt:10, and the top, point 3 anchored to the x-height cvt:6

-The only code that is now needed is the critical code to mantain the the white space between the base stem and the dot of the ‘i’.
-Choose the YLink tool, drag from point 3 to to point 10 at the bottom of the ‘i’ dot, and make sure that the minimum distance is choosen.
+The only code that is now needed is the critical code to maintain the white space between the base stem and the dot of the ‘i’.
+Choose the YLink tool, drag from point 3 to point 10 at the bottom of the ‘i’ dot, and make sure that the minimum distance is chosen.
 The following code is generated in the VTTtalk window.

 **YDist(3,10 >=)**

 The ‘>=’ in this command, ensures that there is always a minimum distance of 1 pixel maintained between point 6 at the lowercase square x-height to the bottom of the dot on the ‘i’.
 The bottom of the dot is now also rounded to the grid, maintaining contrast.
 Now choose the shift tool, and drag from point 10 to point 4 to control the weight of the dot.

 That is the hinting completed for the lowercase ‘i’.
 The dot will be kept at the correct distance from the main stem of the ‘i’, and critically, the white space will be maintained for all weights and variations of the glyph.
 Simple and powerful!
-This same stragety can be used to keep similar glyphs with similar features open and readable at all sizes.
+This same strategy can be used to keep similar glyphs with similar features open and readable at all sizes.

 ## Editing other lowercase glyphs